 An Architectural shingle, pictured above, will have a more 3 dimensional look.
 There will not be any "tabs".
 They are generally more appealing, more resistant to staining, and will perform better than a 3 tab in every scenario if installed correctly.

 How important is your warranty to you?
-What most roofers trying to sell you a roof with the greatest warranty since sliced bread is that lack of ventilation or an improper ventilation set up will cause your manufacturer warranty to be voided as soon as your new roof is installed.
+What most roofers trying to sell you a warranty wont tell you, is that lack of ventilation or an improper ventilation set up will cause your manufacturer warranty to be voided as soon as your new roof is installed.
 An attic inspection by your roof estimator is required to determine if you have a balanced airflow system.